The Motz Group Teams Up to Find Common Ground at Makino Park

 Each year, The Motz Group takes a day away from the office and building fields to join forces for a community-based project in the Cincinnati-area.
 While Common Ground Park was intended to be the Service Day project for the full team of employee owners and partners in 2020, our field installation crews still found a way to get it done, despite Covid-19 changing the plans drastically.
 With the generosity from our turf partner, Shaw Sports Turf, and our shock pad partner, Schmitz Foam Products, the donated products allowed the vision of FCC Foundation and the City of Mason for Common Ground to come to life without any major delays.

-Once Makino Park is finished it will be a multi-sport complex that has Common Ground (a butterfly playground), a soccer field and 3 baseball fields.
+Makino Park is a multi-sport complex that has Common Ground (a butterfly playground), a soccer field and 3 baseball fields.
 All ADA compliant facilities.
 Mason Parks and Recreation says that “Common Ground is an all-inclusive playground designed to encourage children and adults of all levels and abilities to interact with each other.
 Common Ground is about much more than simply providing accessibility for children with physical disabilities.
 The playground’s educational and interactive environment is unlike any other in the region, going beyond the requirements of the Americans With Disabilities Act to promote complete social inclusion and cooperative play.”

 We can’t wait to see the field and playground in action with excited athletes and kids sharing common ground!